Underdog promo code CBSSPORTS2: Play $5, get $75 offer for Seahawks vs. Patriots

-Underdog promo code CBSSPORTS2: $75 new user bonus for the Big Game featuring the Seahawks vs. Patriots
+Underdog promo code CBSSPORTS2: $75 new user bonus for the Big Game featuring Seattle vs. New England

 Underdog offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-Sunday's Big Game features two teams with loads of big-game experience when the Seattle Seahawks battle the New England Patriots, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-San Darnold quarterbacks the Seahawks, while quarterback Drake Maye powers the Patriots, leaving plenty of ways to utilize the best DFS apps.
+Teams with well-rounded rosters clash in Sunday's Big Game when the Seattle Seahawks battle the New England Patriots, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+San Darnold and the Seahawks face Drake Maye and the Patriots, leaving plenty of ways to utilize the best DFS apps.
 The Underdog promo code varies by location, but includes a potential Play $5 in fantasy entries, get $75 in fantasy bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog deposit match bonus.